erhant/cryptist-2025-inference/src/globals.typ

   context if main {
     [#bibliography("references.bib") <main-bib>]
   } else if query(<main-bib>) == () and counter("bibs").get().first() == 1 {
-    // This is the first bibliography, and there is no main bibliography bibliography("references.bib")
+    // this is the first bibliography, and there is no main bibliography bibliography("references.bib")
   }
 }